20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Is Torremolinos a good holiday destination?

-Torremolinos is a great holiday destination; it has plenty of activities for all ages and is close to Malaga, the airport and other incredible towns around Costa del Sol.
+Torremolinos is a great holiday destination.
+It has plenty of activities for all ages and is close to Malaga, the airport, and other incredible towns around the Costa del Sol.

-The town used to have a negative reputation in the past, and some people said it was tacky.
-However, the town has been changing over the years, and it’s an excellent place for couples, families and solo travellers.
+The town used to have a negative reputation, and some people said it was tacky.
+However, it has been changing over the years, and it’s now an excellent place for couples, families, and solo travellers.

 Is Torremolinos safe?